 In consideration of the significant size and strength disparity, Team Chatsworth is allowed to use two kinds of equipment: rake, and rechargeable battery-operated leaf blower (equipment powered by fossil fuels is not an option).
 However, the latter being by nature rather wimpy and easily exhausted after a relatively short time on the field, it is helpful only on the hardscaped portions of the arena.

-One can only hope that this season will not be one of those in which Team Oak chooses to amuse itself by repeatedly bombarding the playing field with small round projectiles wearing cutesy little caps.
+One can only hope that this season will not be one of those in which Team Oak chooses to amuse itself by repeatedly bombarding the playing field with hundreds of small round projectiles wearing cutesy little caps.
 Bad form, chaps!

 And now without further ado, here is the final score of Game One, played on Friday, November 6th.